 Guests may occupy the vacant half of a double room with the written authorization of the absent occupant.
-Guests of the opposite sex from that of their hosts must be accommodated in space appropriate for their sex.
-(I.e., the host must secure an "official," same-sex host from the floor on which the guest will be staying.)
-No one may serve as host in absentia except during breaks.
+All guests must be hosted by students of the same sex.
+No one may serve as host in absentia.
 The University reserves the right to require that a guest vacate a room, a residence hall, or the campus, for any reason and at any time.

-Guests during breaks: A Vanderbilt student who lives in a residence hall that closes during breaks may be invited to stay as a guest in the room of a student who lives in one of the buildings that remains open.
-The host may, or may not, be present during the break.
-In either case, the host must obtain the authorization of all the roommates, suitemates, lodgemates, or apartmentmates, in order to offer a place to stay during a break, to a student who is not a resident of the unit.
+Guests during breaks: A Vanderbilt student who lives in a residence hall that closes during breaks may be invited to stay as a guest in the room of a student who remains on campus.
+The host must be present during the break.
+The host must obtain the authorization of all the roommates, suitemates, lodgemates, or apartmentmates, in order to offer a place to stay during a break, to a student who is not a resident of the unit.
 The guest must register at the appropriate desk in compliance with posted or published procedures.